Managing the Item Limit

 A smaller squad can carry more ammunition and equipment per man, and makes it easier to keep track of where every unit is and what they are supposed to be doing into the bargain.
 Standardising gear is easier and everyone can be armed with the same set of equipment.

-Note also than a Heavy Weapons Platform are worth 4 soldier slots, but count as 1 item on the transport.
+Note also than a Heavy Weapons Platform are worth 4 soldier slots, but do not use item slots.

 Many commanders prefer to have each soldier carry a Medi-Kit at all times.
 It makes perfect sense, as it's very convenient to have them.
 However, for a team of 8 soldiers, that's already 10% of the item limit.
 So how do we remain just as efficient but with a smaller number of medi-kits?
 Teamwork.